tkurtbond/tkurtbond.github.io/posts/2022/05/21/recording-the-books-i-read-with-org-mode-and-org-capture.rst

 .. role:: app

-I used to record the books that I read on this blog, but that took too much effort__.
+I used to record the books that I read on this blog__, but that took too much effort__.
 However, if I don't record the books I read, I sometimes can't remember whether I read a particular book or not, especially with Kindle Unlimited books.
 (Was it the seventh book of the series that I read last, or the eighth?)

+__ link://tag/recent%20reading
 __ link://slug/reading-but-not-recording

 I record the books that I read in emacs__ using `org-mode`__ and —